NIGS-GeoPython-2024/exercise-4/README.md

 ## Completing the exercise

-- **Exercise 4 is due by the start of the next lesson (1 PM, 28 September 2024)**.
+- **Exercise 4 is due by the start of the next lesson (1 PM, 22 February 2025)**.
-- **Remember to save and commit your changes locally, and push your changes to GitHub after each major change**!
+- **Remember to save and commit your changes locally, and push/upload your changes to GitHub after each major change**!
 - **We are [working in pairs](https://geo-python-upd.readthedocs.io/en/latest/lessons/L2/why-pairs.html) on this exercise**, and we will only grade the repository of the member of your pair that is responsible for this week's exercise.

 ## Where to find help